laurencelundblade/QCBOR/README.md

 ## Credit

+* Ken Takayama for the bulk of the detached content implementation.
 * Tamas Ban for lots code review comments, design ideas and porting to ARM PSA.
 * Rob Coombs, Shebu Varghese Kuriakose and other ARM folks for sponsorship.
 * Michael Eckel for makefile fixes.